 The TV has weird quirks and bugs to contend with, like a refresh rate that works in 'brackets', with its overdrive performance varying wildly as the frame rate goes up and down the brackets, poor support for NVIDIA graphics cards when used with a PC, and an ability to output chroma 4:4:4 while in Game Mode.
 For this reason, the Samsung is still the slightly better overall pick, but the TCL gives you high-end performance for a mid-range price tag.

-If you're on a budget but want better picture quality than the TCL 85S455, the Hisense 85U7H is the best lower mid-range TV we've tested that's available in an 80-85-inch size.
+If you're on a budget but want better picture quality than the budget option below, the Hisense 85U7H is the best lower mid-range TV we've tested that's available in an 80 to 85-inch size.
 It's a great TV, with good picture quality and a wide selection of additional features.
-It's good for watching sports in a bright room thanks to its high peak brightness and good reflection handling, so it can easily overcome glare.
-It has worse processing capabilities and a slower panel than the Sony X90K, but as far as picture quality is concerned, they perform very similarly.
+Its high peak brightness makes it good for watching sports in a bright room.
+Besides its good low-quality content smoothing, the U7H has worse processing capabilities and a slower panel than the TCL QM8/QM850G QLED, so it's not as good for gaming.

 Our recommendations above are what we think are currently the best 80-83-85 inch TVs to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).